gameontext/sample-room-java/README.md

 * `org.gameontext.sample.rest.*`
    This package defines a REST endpoint, with a single defined path: /health

-* `org.gameontext.sample.map.client.*`
-   This package contains a client for the Map service.
-As the service is defined, it doesn't have the credentials necessary to perform mutable operations on the Map service.

 * `src/main/liberty` contains configuration for Liberty, a lightweight Java EE composable app server

 * `src/test` -- Yes!
 There are tests!